kodai and associates Zürich. Our projects

-We invite you to engage with our services and embark on a journey with us to create architectural spaces that matter to you.
+We invite you to explore our services and work with us to create spaces that are both inspiring and enduring.

 As a director of Architecture in SANDWICH Inc. (Kohei Nawa, Yuichi Kodai, Yoshitaka Lee)